Ashlalala/aajonusnet/md/QNA/Q&A Of September 9, 2007.md

 Q: So you don't recommend, I'm sorry you don't recommend woman use tampons??

-A: Uh no I don't, I don't recommend that woman use anything up them.?
+A: Uh no I don't, I don't recommend that woman use anything up them.

 A: Well something..... to collect the blood.
 I don't think that's a good idea.

+Q: (laughter)

-(laughter)?A: But you could put coconut cream up it, you know, oil, things like that. wouldn't use olive oil up in there cause that could be a little acidic and prevent the mucus from forming as easily. ?You know so, as a lubricant I use coconut cream.
+A: But you could put coconut cream up it, you know, oil, things like that. wouldn't use olive oil up in there cause that could be a little acidic and prevent the mucus from forming as easily. ?You know so, as a lubricant I use coconut cream.
 And boy does that work really well!